-We currently expect RMS' net sales to increase in the low-single digit percentage range as compared to 2017 driven primarily by higher volume in our IWSS, C6ISR, and TLS lines of business, partially offset by lower volume in our Sikorsky line of business.
-Operating profit is expected to increase in the mid-double digit percentage range in 2018 as compared to 2017 driven by the higher volume and performance improvements in the Sikorsky and C6ISR lines of business.
-Operating profit margin for 2018 is also expected to improve from 2017 levels.
+We currently expect RMS' 2018 net sales to increase in the mid-single digit percentage range as compared to 2017 levels driven primarily by increased volume in our IWSS and C6ISR lines of business, partially offset by lower volume in our Sikorsky business.
+Operating profit is expected to increase in the mid-double digit percentage range driven by performance improvements in the Sikorsky and C6ISR lines of business.
+Operating profit margins are also expected to improve from 2017 levels.